• Home

 Zoom has better whiteboards and screen sharing

-The first is the whiteboard.
+Compared with GoToMeeting, Zoom is brimming with well-designed extras.
+The first one is the whiteboard.
 It's so easy to use that it's actually fun.
 You can add text, shapes, and sticky notes—and erase anything that came out wrong.
 Everyone can hop in and pin their own thoughts and ideas with the same ease.
 There are even some templates you can start from, letting you work on a product roadmap or an action priority matrix with zero setup time.

 Zoom whiteboard with template